 .In a more sustainable economy, everyone would have a vast array of local choices for investing, saving, and borrowing money.
 We’re looking beyond Wall Street and giant corporate financial service providers and asking: How can community members pool their financial resources to support the thriving of our local economies?

 We develop resources, incubate projects, and advocate for policies to give communities greater control of and access to capital and financial services.
 We navigate legal and practical questions around local investing, community-sourced capital raising, lending circles, complementary currencies, mission investing, and more.
 To finance local enterprises, land, and farms, we help communities tap into pools of capital, such as community capital (savings and investments of ordinary people), retirement savings, foundation endowments, and more.

-Click below to learn more about our strategies, which include:
+Click below to learn more about our projects and resources:

-Legal Resource Library: Check out our Legal Resource Library at CommunityEnterpriseLaw.org for information on financing, local investing, business entities, employment, and land and housing.
-Also check out the Community Enterprise Blog!
+- CommunityEnterpriseLaw.org with information financing, local investing, business entities, employment, and land and housing.

 This work is funded, in part, by a grant from the Clarence E. Heller Foundation.

 Locally-owned businesses represent 60 to 80 percent of the U.S. economy and are highly profitable and competitive, yet they are disconnected from the trillions of dollars invested in Wall Street mutual funds, pension funds, and insurance funds that control your long-term retirement savings.